At the heart of the action

 We look to our officers to provide the strong natural leadership that will make the most of their soldiers qualities and create unique bonds of trust that are essential in the rigours of today's battlefield.
 They are made of stronger by shared experience in training on operations and on the sports field to achieve confidence and understanding between our officers and soldiers that is special even within the Army.

-To be at the cutting edge of the Army, the Regiment must train hard in order to fight hard.
+To be at the cutting edge of the British Army’s Infantry capability, Yorkshire’s Infantry train hard in order to fight hard.

 As the Best Sporting Regiment in the Army we provide the opportunity to play sport at all levels.
 Competitive team and individual sport is especially valued in The Yorkshire Regiment because it attracts men who enjoy and thrive in a team environment, whatever their sporting talents.
 From a kick about with your mates, to mountain biking; scuba diving, skiing, sailing and boxing, we offer it all.

 Our reputation as #BestSportingRegiment is borne out by our successes on sports fields at home and on tours overseas.